-Rationale: Various formulaq grants are usually allocated to systems based on service or demographic indicators.
+Rationale: Various 'formula' grants are usually allocated to systems based on service or demographic indicators.
 Discretionary grants are competitive and require the maintenance of positive relationships, solid planning, and well-conceived projects.
-The Authority strives to maximize grant funding in order to best leverage local funds.
-Furthermore, as more dollars are needed to support an aggressive Long-Range plan, the Authority will explore and secure other creative and non-traditional revenue sources.
+The Authority strives to maximize grant funding in order to best leverage local funds to maintain a State of Good Repair (SGR) in its capital assets.
+Furthermore, as more dollars are needed to support an aggressive Long-Range plan, the Authority will explore and secure other creative and non-traditional revenue sources to meet the needs of its capital program.

-Implementation: Limited availability of funding at the Federal, State, and Local levels meant the Authority could only place emphasis on the most essential and realistic capital projects during the 2012 process.
-The Authority continues to aggressively pursue the flexible funding authorized under the Safe, Accountable, Flexible, Efficient, Transportation Equity Act: A Legacy for Users (SAFETEA-LU) and continues to improve its internal capability to plan, finance, and implement its Capital Improvement Plan.
+Implementation: The limited availability of funding at the Federal, State, and Local levels meant the Authority can only place emphasis on the most essential and realistic capital projects during the 2014-18 CIP development process and continue its focus on SGR projects.
+The Authority will continue to aggressively pursue non-traditional funding opportunities under the new Transportation Act - Moving Ahead for Progress in the 21st Century (MAP-21) and will continue to focus on improving our internal capability to plan, finance, and implement its Capital Improvement Plan.